-The denial letter will explain the steps to move forward with the appeal process as well as the time frame you have for filing an appeal.
+The denial letter will explain the steps to proceed with the appeal process and your time frame for filing an appeal.
 Many insurance policies allow claimants 180 days to submit an appeal, but we have also seen time frames as short as 60 days.
 This may seem like a long time, but gathering the medical evidence you need to support your disability claim can be a lengthy, exhausting process.
 Disability attorneys can assist you in gathering the medical evidence you need to receive benefits

-Mass Mutual policies contain limits to the time to file a lawsuit against them.
+Mass Mutual policies limit your time to file a lawsuit against them.
 Furthermore, the time needed to get a case through the court process can be between a year and two years.
 The longer claimants wait to file a lawsuit, the longer those claimants will have to wait for results.

 It is crucial that those who appeal or file a lawsuit get legal assistance from a disability expert.
-Our disability attorney, Nick Ortiz, and his legal team have years of practical experience with both ERISA and disability courts.
+Our disability attorney, Nick Ortiz, and his legal team have years of practical experience with ERISA and disability courts.
 Ortiz Law Firm can act as the intermediary between you and Mass Mutual and ensure that your appeal is handled correctly and fairly.
-We know that working with insurance companies such as Mass Mutual can be difficult, and we want you to focus on your health while we look after your appeal.
+Working with insurance companies such as Mass Mutual can be difficult, and we want you to focus on your health while we look after your appeal.

 Why Should I Hire Ortiz Law Firm?

 When your claim for Long Term Disability benefits has been improperly denied or wrongfully terminated, it is important to find an attorney with extensive experience handling LTD claims, appeals, and lawsuits.
-Florida disability attorney Nick A. Ortiz represents claimants nationwide and has helped numerous disabled persons obtain the long-term disability (“LTD”) insurance benefits they rightfully deserve.
+Florida disability attorney Nick A. Ortiz represents claimants nationwide and has helped numerous disabled persons obtain the long term disability insurance benefits they deserve.

-We prepare and file your internal administrative appeal with the insurance company, collecting medical evidence and opinion evidence to maximize the chances that your LTD claim will be approved or reinstated.
-If your internal appeals are “exhausted”, we are prepared to file a lawsuit against the insurance company.
-We will make every effort to get your claim for monthly benefits approved or to obtain a favorable settlement.
+We prepare and file your internal administrative appeal with the insurance company, collecting medical and opinion evidence to maximize the chances that your LTD claim will be approved or reinstated.
+If your internal appeals are “exhausted,” we are prepared to file a lawsuit against the insurance company.
+We will make every effort to obtain a favorable outcome.

-The Ortiz Law Firm was founded by attorney Nick A. Ortiz, who has over a decade of litigation experience and has successfully handled dozens of Long Term Disability Appeals & Lawsuits.
+The Ortiz Law Firm was founded by attorney Nick A. Ortiz, who has over a decade of litigation experience and has successfully handled dozens of long term disability appeals and lawsuits.
 Mr. Ortiz prides himself on client satisfaction.
 He has a 5.0-star client rating with Martindale Hubbell and a 10.0 (superb) rating from the lawyer rating service AVVO.
 In 2014, Mr. Ortiz was nominated and accepted into The National Advocates: Top 100 Lawyers for Social Security disability law, which “is an invitation-only national organization composed of America’s Premier Lawyers.
 Membership is extended solely to a select few of the most qualified attorneys from each state who exemplify superior qualifications of leadership, reputation, influence, stature, and profile as lawyers practicing in designated aspects of the law.”

 Nick Ortiz is an Experienced Mass Mutual Long Term Disability Attorney

 As an experienced Long Term Disability lawyer, Mr. Ortiz approaches every case with intelligence and experience.
-He is familiar with strategies and tactics the insurance companies use to deny legitimate claims.
-Mr. Ortiz uses this knowledge to maximize the chances of securing the long-term disability benefits that you deserve.
+He is familiar with insurance companies’ strategies and tactics to deny legitimate claims.
+Mr. Ortiz uses this knowledge to maximize the chances of securing the long term disability benefits you deserve.

-The Ortiz Law Firm usually handles long-term disability claims on a contingency fee basis, which means that our fee is a percentage of the benefits recovered.
-Moreover, if there is no recovery, you do not have a fee.
-If your internal administrative appeal is successful and your monthly benefits are reinstated, we charge a percentage of the back pay that is owed and a percentage of your future monthly benefits for 12 months.
+The Ortiz Law Firm usually handles long term disability claims on a contingency fee basis, which means that our fee is a percentage of the benefits recovered.
+Moreover, you do not have a fee if there is no recovery.
+If your internal administrative appeal is successful and your monthly benefits are reinstated, we charge a percentage of the back pay owed and a percentage of your future monthly benefits for 12 months.
 We also advance any expenses.

 Request a Free Consultation

 Ortiz Law Firms’ lawyers provide advice to help ensure all disabled patients recover any benefits that were unfairly denied.
-We offer a free consultation to discuss your claim and the ways in which we can possibly assist you.
+We offer a free consultation to discuss your claim and how we can possibly assist you.
 If Mass Mutual withheld or terminated your disability insurance benefits, our disability insurance attorney can help determine the best way to get the benefits you are entitled to.